Second Opinion Program

 A Range of Treatment Options for Complex Cases

-Most heart and vascular programs specialize in certain surgical or medical procedures, and treat only patients who need those procedures.
-Second Opinion is based on a broader philosophy.
-Our objective is to give the patient a range of treatment options and determine which is the best therapy for that particular patient.
+Most heart and vascular programs specialize in certain surgical or medical procedures and treat only patients who need those procedures.
+UW Health's Second Opinion Program is based on a broader philosophy.
+Our objective is to give the patient a range of treatment options and determine which is the best therapy for that patient.

 Getting a Second Opinion